patf/offbyinfinity/content/posts/sandboxing-imagemagick-with-nsjail.md

     Command :: identify -format %m '/tmp/8d777f385d3dfec8815d20f7496026dc20171203-9975-9mj1dj[0]'
     Command :: convert '/tmp/8d777f385d3dfec8815d20f7496026dc20171203-9975-9mj1dj[0]' -auto-orient -resize "1280x1280>" -quality 90 -strip '/tmp/72dc008206075ad7e69b00a1e4f2544020171203-9975-1iywevw'

-We can see that all the files are located in `/tmp`, so we'll modify the existing `/tmp` mount to look like this:
+We can see that all the files are located in `/tmp`.
+We could continue by mounting `/tmp` within our sandbox, but this opens up a potential sandbox escape
+vector: Programs like Xorg create sockets within `/tmp` which could be used to run processes outside of the sandbox.
+(Thanks to Robert Święcki for pointing this out!)

+What we'll do instead is to instruct our application to use a different `TMP` directory that's used exclusively by the application, and mount that.
+I'll explain how in the next section, but for now add the following mount and change the `TMP` environment variable:

+    envar: "TMP=/home/mastodon/live/tmp/rails_tmp"

+    ...

     mount {
-      src: "/tmp"
+      src: "/home/mastodon/live/tmp/rails_tmp"
-      dst: "/tmp"
+      dst: "/home/mastodon/live/tmp/rails_tmp"
       rw: true
       is_bind: true
     }

-While we're at it, let's also remove the entire `/Documents` mount — we won't be needing that.
+While we're at it, let's remove the entire `/Documents` mount — we won't be needing that.

 The final section of the sample configuration is where we define our syscall